 Tricks and Tips for spotting the cherry blossom in Paris

-The sakura blossoming season is typically the month of March: Different areas bloom at different times, and so if in doubt, check on Instagram, or Twitter for hints on the best places to spot the spring blossom.
+The sakura blossoming season is typically the month of March, though it can be as late as early April: Different areas bloom at different times, and so if in doubt, check on Instagram, or Twitter for hints on the best places to spot the spring blossom.

 Bring your camera and plenty of memory cards: You’ll want to snap plenty of pretty pink photographs!
 When it comes to capturing the blossom season in Paris, if you don’t take enough photos and realise you should have taken a shot from a different angle, then you’ll have to wait a whole year again to capture the cherry trees!
 Here’s the camera equipment I use for travel photography.